RalphHightower/blog/_posts/2024-09-16-CultPart2MessianicCultTrump.md

 ---
 layout: post
-tags: [trump cult, autocracy, president for life]
+tags: [trump cult, autocracy, president for life, politics]
 categories: [2024 presidential election]
 date: 2024-09-16 6:38 PM
 excerpt: 'First, he and his supporters believed that the Jan.
 6 riots and the blocking of congressional certification would extend his presidency.
 When the Capitol siege turned out to be a bloody, tear-gas-stained dud, QAnon theorists asserted that Jan.
 20, 2021, — Inauguration Day — would be the day of the Great Awakening following Trump’s signing of the Insurrection Act to declare martial law and conduct mass arrests of his enemies.'